microsoft/semantipy/README.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Responsible AI

+This project has been evaluated and certified to comply with the Microsoft Responsible AI Standard.
+The team will continue to monitor and maintain the repository, addressing any severe issues, including potential harms, if they arise.
+For more details, refer to the [Responsible AI FAQ](RESPONSIBLE_AI_FAQ).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.